Eddwal/skunkworks-scouting-serverless/README.md

 ```

 ### Security Note
-To facilitate fast dashboard load times and to minimize rendering work done on scouting tablets the `/team-viewer` and `/pre-match` routes are statically rendered server side, and are only rerendered when new match or pit scout data is submitted.
+To help with fast dashboard load times and to minimize rendering work done on scouting tablets the `/team-viewer` and `/pre-match` routes are statically rendered server side, and are only rerendered when new match or pit scout data is submitted.

 This means that when a client requests one of these routes they will receive all scouting data for the selected team.
 If they are not authenticated they will still briefly receive this data before the `AuthGuard` routes them to login, meaning in theory a non-authenticated user could request the page via curl and access a JSON of the data.

-Given the fact that scouting data is not hyper-sensitive and accessing it unauthenticated would take a significant amount of effort, I'm picking the speed boost to the tablets and less server-strain.
+Given the fact that scouting data is not hyper-sensitive and accessing it unauthenticated would take a significant amount of effort, I am going with the speed boost

 ## Diagrams
 TODO: Make slightly higher quality...